gigapet-eating-log/gigapet-BE/README.md

 URL: /api/users/

-This route is restricted - a authorization header with the token its required The respone will include the decoded token contains the id,email and role of the current user
+This route is restricted - a authorization header with the token its required The response will include the decoded token contains the id,email and role of the current user

 If Successful, response should be 200 (OK).
 If unsuccessful, response should be 500.
 Example users data: